About CHI Health

 Chief Executive Officer, CHI Health

-He earned his Bachelor of Arts degree from the University of Colorado at Boulder and his medical degree from The Ohio State University College of Medicine.
-Dr. Robertson completed his residency and internship in family practice at Madigan Army Medical Center in Tacoma.
-He received his Master of Business Administration from Pacific Lutheran University.
+Prior to joining CHI Health in 2014, Dr. Robertson served CHI in a dual role as interim CEO of St. Luke’s Health System in Houston and as chief operating officer (COO) of CHI Franciscan Health in Washington State, where he was responsible for daily operations and strategic direction of the seven-hospital system.
+Dr. Robertson earned his bachelor’s degree from the University of Colorado at Boulder and his medical degree from Ohio State College of Medicine.
+He completed his residency and internship in family practice at Madigan Army Medical Center in Tacoma.
+He later received his master’s in business administration from Pacific Lutheran University.